kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 ```
 This abstraction provides several benefits:
 - Template designers are not required to develop complex logic to manage parameter and variable input.
-- Template parameters can focused on gather environment specific information.
+- Template parameters are focused on deployment specific information.
-- Template development can be completed faster and with less complexity.
+- Template development speed can be increased.

-The goal of this strategy is to create templates that require minimal complexity to meet the business requirements for the deployment.
+The goal of this strategy is to create templates that require minimal complexity to meet the business requirements for specific deployment scenarios.
 For example, we have projects that are allowed to host resources with public access, while other projects that have access to on-premise resources are not allowed to have publicly facing resources.
-The template for public access deployment would have options for public access while the second template would instead require private endpoint parameters.
+The template for public access deployment would have options for public access while the second template would instead require options to ensure traffic is not publicly available.

-Here is an example of template that is used to ensure deployments are not publicly enabled:
+Here is snippet of a template that is used to ensure deployments are not publicly available:
 ``` Bicep
 module sqlServer '../../modules/sql/server/main.bicep' = {
   name: '${sqlServerName}-dp'